ASCAP AWARD-WINNER CHIP DEFFAA HAS 20 SPIRITED SHOWS AVAILABLE FOR LICENSING....

 "THE SEVEN LITTLE FOYS" is a full-length, two-act musical comedy, written for three adult actors (portraying Eddie Foy, his wife, and their friend George M. Cohan) plus seven kids.
 In our world-premiere engagement, the kids often seemed to steal the show.
 No musical anywhere gives young performers more to do.
 And audiences love seeing kids sing and dance on stage.
 This new musical is based on the real story of Eddie Foy, a top Broadway star who took his seven kids into show business with him, becoming the most popular family act of the era.
 The score mixes nostalgic standards (like "Moonlight Bay," "Meet Me Tonight in Dreamland," and "Some of These Days") with spirited new originals by Deffaa.

 This show was the only hit family musical to emerge in recent years from the New York International Fringe Festival, and reviews have been terrific.
 (See the page on this website titled "Foys at the Fringe.")
-Our cast album will be released shortly by Original Cast Records.
+Our cast album is available now from Original Cast Records.
+(Pick up a copy on Amazon, CDBaby or iTunes.)

 "THE SEVEN LITTLE FOYS" has roles for 10 actors.
 Deffaa has written two other family musicals, inspired by the Foys, with roles for more actors.